Kaundinyapur

-Kaundanyapur is a village in Amravati District in the state of Maharashtra, India, thought to be the site of Kundinapuri, ancient capital of the legendary Vidarbha Kingdom.
+Kaundanyapur is a village in Tiosa Tahsil in Amravati District in the state of Maharashtra, India, thought to be the site of Kundinapuri, ancient capital of the legendary Vidarbha Kingdom.

 History

 Kaundanyapur is the capital of the Vidarbha Kingdom mentioned in the Mahabharata.
 It is believed that the incident of Rukmini Haran happened here.
 Shri Krishna rested here for a while and drank water from the Wardha River (the present name of the River Vardayini).
 There is a famous temple of Vitthal and Rukhmini.
 The state archaeological department conducted excavations at Kaundanyapur to "ascertain its antiquity".
 The dig revealed traces of the rampart of the ancient city.
 "The stone, foundation and brick walls of what appeared to be a palatial building, probably of the 14th or 15th century AD, have also been discovered," the report adds.